 I think this back story is important because not only are these sweet magnets a reminder of beautiful Maui, they are also a testimony of her strength.

 Each magnet is approximately 1.25 inches across and 0.25 inches thick.
 A strong magnet (11/16 inch) is secured to the back, allowing you to display a little love on your refrigerator or any other magnetic surface.

-Ocean treasures (sea glass and shell) create artsy honu (turtles) or "i heart" messages.
-A perfect little dose of the ocean for any lover.
+Ocean treasures (sea glass or shell) create an "i heart" message.
+A perfect little dose of the ocean for any sea lover.